 - Once the cider vinegar and almond milk have been sitting for 10 minutes, stir in the oil.
 Then, add the liquid ingredients and the grated carrots to the dry ingredients in the mixing bowl.
-With vegan baking you need to get the mix in the oven quickly after the liquid has been added, so beat for just 10 seconds to form a fairly loose batter.
+With vegan baking you need to get the mix in the oven quickly after the liquid has been added, so beat for just 10 to 15 seconds to combine.
 Pour into the loaf tin, and put the tin straight in the oven.

 - Bake for about 35 minutes until risen and lightly coloured, and a skewer inserted in the middle comes out clean.
 Cool for 10 minutes in the tin, and then leave to cool completely on a wire rack.